Last Updated on March 11, 2023

 Are Tickets Required?

-No fee or permit is required to visit Multnomah Falls.
+No fee is required to visit Multnomah Falls.
 Parking is also free of charge.
+However, during peak times you may need to reserve a timed use permit (usually starting late May).
 See the current disclaimer about the restrictions above.

 The historic Multnomah Falls Lodge is located at the base of the falls.
 Inside you’ll find a restaurant, a gift shop with Oregon-produced goodies, and an information center.
 If you are exploring beyond Multnomah Falls, the information center is a fantastic spot to grab some brochures and ask questions.